Bože pravde: History

-During World War I, in the territories of Serbia occupied by Austria-Hungary and Bulgaria, the performance of the national anthem, as well as the display of the symbols of the Kingdom of Serbia, was prohibited.
-During the time of the Kingdom of Serbs, Croats and Slovenes (which later became the Kingdom of Yugoslavia), "Bože pravde" was part of its national anthem.
-On the eve of the World War II, at the great international gathering of the Music Confederation, held in Paris, this anthem was declared one of the three most beautiful in the world.
+During the existence of the Kingdom of Serbs, Croats, and Slovenes (later renamed the Kingdom of Yugoslavia), "Bože pravde" formed the Serbian section of the national anthem.
+On the eve of World War II, at an international gathering of the Music Confederation held in Paris, it was reportedly declared one of the three most beautiful national anthems in the world.

-"Bože pravde" was officially abandoned and banned after the World War II in 1945, in favour of "Hej, Sloveni" ('Hey, Slavs'), which was the national anthem of Socialist Federal Republic of Yugoslavia for 47 years, from 1945 to 1992.
-After the break-up of Yugoslavia in 1991-1992, only Serbia and Montenegro remained in the federation (i.e. the newly-formed Serbia and Montenegro), but since no agreement over the anthem could be reached, "Hej, Sloveni" remained the national anthem.
-Many Serbs disliked the song during this period and booed it whenever it was played, such as at sporting events.
-In 1992, "Vostani Serbije" and "March on the Drina" were proposed as the anthem of Serbia along with "Bоže pravde".
-"March on the Drina", popularized by then-ruling Socialist Party of Serbia, even received a plurality of popular vote on referendum, but was never officially adopted.
+Following the end of World War II in 1945, "Bože pravde" was abolished and prohibited by the new communist authorities, and was replaced by "Hey, Slavs", which served as the national anthem of Socialist Federal Republic of Yugoslavia until its dissolution in 1992.
+After the breakup of Yugoslavia, only Serbia and Montenegro remained in the federation (initially known as the Federal Republic of Yugoslavia, later renamed Serbia and Montenegro).
+As no consensus could be reached on adopting a new national anthem, "Hey, Slavs" remained the country's official anthem.
+During this period, it was unpopular among many Serbs and was frequently met with boos at public events, including sporting competitions.

+In 1992, "Vostani Serbije", "March on the Drina", and "Bože pravde" were proposed as candidates for the anthem of Serbia.
+"March on the Drina", supported by the then-ruling Socialist Party of Serbia, received the largest share of votes in the accompanying referendum, but was never formally adopted as the national anthem.